Sean8690/Library-Management-System/README.md

 3- Can see Patron's informaton, library member of,, fees due Assets currently on hold and checked out

 4- View branch information like address, photo, hours of operations, number of patrons, assets and value of assets

+#Getting Started

+1- Install .NET CORE 3.1

+2- In appsettings.json set name of the serve

+3- Cd into Library then run dotnet run